brunopk/sc-rpi/README.md

 # Strip Controller Driver

-Receives commands from the [sc-master](https://github.com/brunopk/sc-master), process them and convert it to signals for the W2812B strips using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.
-It's part of the sc project and it runs on Raspberry Pi 3.
+This software component is part of the sc project.
+It's designed to run with Python 3 on any Raspberry Pi 3.
+It main purpose is to receive commands from the [sc-master](https://github.com/brunopk/sc-master) using the [SCP protocol](), process them and convert it to signals for any W2812B LED strip, using the [rpi_ws281x](http://github.com/richardghirst/rpi_ws281x) library.

 ## Starting the server